 Environmental Insurance Litigation

 Howard served as environmental counsel for a large multi-state utility in a three-week jury trial seeking insurance recovery for releases of contaminates at three Superfund sites.
 The trial resulted in a $7.1 million verdict for his client.
-He continues to work with our firm's insurance coverage team on environmental coverage matters.

 Media & Presentations